-Figure-5 shows the results of timing the viewfs-other and viewfs-owner implementations with ext2 using the time [29] utility.
+Figure 5 shows the results of timing the viewfs-other and viewfs-owner implementations with ext2 using the time (Linux Manual pages, 2008) utility.
 The graph shows that there is only a slight overhead introduced by viewfs (8% in elapsed real time, time between invocation and termination, for viewfs-other).
-This shows that for typical system usage, viewfs will perform very close to the existing filesystems.
+This shows that for typical system usage, viewfs will perform close to the existing filesystems.